Rules and Regulations

 The entry process was designed to be as simple as possible, and involves filling out the online entry form, paying the entry fee per product (Paypal, credit card or check), and mailing in a sample of your entry for the September judging.
 Finalists will be contacted for a vetting interview about their production practices to verify what they submitted on their online entry form.

-To begin, use the short online entry form that will be live in July.
+To begin, use the short online entry form.
 This form will be accessible through a button on the home page.
 The entry form requires basic company information and a self-certification to the responsible production criteria outlined on each form.
-Please add email@example.com to your email inbox so that you receive all further updates about your entry status.
+Please add firstname.lastname@example.org to your email inbox so that you receive all further updates about your entry status.

 Information on how to ship your product will be sent to all entrants in an email in mid-August, once the entry period closes.
 All shipping costs are to be covered by the entrant and the quantity required varies according to category and follows industry standards.
 Shipping information for the 2016 Good Food Awards will be sent to all entrants.
 If you do not receive shipping information or have clarification questions, please contact email@example.com.